Generic name: bismuth subsalicylate, metronidazole, and tetracycline [ BIZ-muth-sub-sa-LISS-i-late, MET-roe-NYE-da-zole, and-tet-ra-SYE-kleen ]

 What should I avoid while taking Helidac?

-Avoid taking Helidac with milk or other dairy products.
-Also avoid taking the medicine at the same time you take any multivitamins, mineral supplements, or antacids.
+Avoid taking Helidac at the same time you consume milk or other dairy products, or take multivitamins, mineral supplements, or antacids.
 These products can make it harder for your body to absorb the medicine.

-Avoid exposure to sunlight or tanning beds.
-Helidac can make you sunburn more easily.
+Helidac could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 What other drugs will affect Helidac?